-An innovative DNS program prepares students to pursue a career as a leader in health policy, healthcare delivery, nursing education, and/or research.
+An innovative Doctor of Nursing Science program prepares students to pursue a career as a leader in health policy, healthcare delivery, nursing education, and/or research.
 Emphasis is on application of research and theory in nursing practice.
 For more information, access the Web site at nursing.asu.edu.